banner-bg

 Evaluate your lesson plan

-As an educator, it’s always a good idea to find ways to improve your instruction, curriculum, and skills.
+As an educator, finding ways to improve your instruction, curriculum, and skills is always a good idea.
 Evaluating your lesson plan helps you find new ways to improve your activities, instruction, materials, and the overall plan itself.

 During your evaluation, identify any challenges you or your children faced regarding your instruction and their comprehension and engagement.